Search Shortcut cmd + k | ctrl + k

 Defining a Conflict Target

-A conflict target may be provided as ON CONFLICT (confict_target).
+A conflict target may be provided as ON CONFLICT (conflict_target).
 This is a group of columns that an index or uniqueness/key constraint is defined on.
 If the conflict target is omitted, or PRIMARY KEY constraint(s) on the table are targeted.

 Specifying a conflict target is optional unless using a DO UPDATE and there are multiple unique/primary key constraints on the table.

-INSERT INTO tbl VALUES (1, 20, 300);
+VALUES (1, 20, 300);

-INSERT INTO tbl VALUES (1, 40, 700) ON CONFLICT (i) DO UPDATE SET k = 2 * EXCLUDED.k;
+ON CONFLICT (i) DO UPDATE SET k = 2 * EXCLUDED.k;

-INSERT INTO tbl VALUES (1, 20, 900) ON CONFLICT (j) DO UPDATE SET k = 5 * EXCLUDED.k;
+ON CONFLICT (j) DO UPDATE SET k = 5 * EXCLUDED.k;

 When a conflict target is provided, you can further filter this with a WHERE clause, that should be met by all conflicts.

-INSERT INTO tbl VALUES (1, 40, 700) ON CONFLICT (i) DO UPDATE SET k = 2 * EXCLUDED.k WHERE k < 100;
+ON CONFLICT (i) DO UPDATE SET k = 2 * EXCLUDED.k WHERE k < 100;

 Multiple Tuples Conflicting on the Same Key

-INSERT INTO tbl VALUES (1, 84), (1, 168) ON CONFLICT DO NOTHING;
+VALUES (1, 84), (1, 168)

-Running this returns the following message.
+This returns the following message.

 Error: Invalid Input Error: ON CONFLICT DO UPDATE can not update the same row twice in the same command.